Do Sports and Other Physical Activities Build Self-Esteem?

 These comments highlight what has become one of the most important areas of research in youth sports: the role they can play in developing self-esteem.

 Theories of self-esteem abound, but most refer to the degree to which an individual feels positively about him or herself.
 It generally arises when an individual succeeds, is praised, or experiences love from another, and is lowered by failure, harsh criticism and rejection.
-It is an important topic for those interested in education, heath and sports because of its associations with emotional adjustment, health behaviours (like drug taking, and unprotected and early sex), the ability to deal with life’s challenges, and general mental health and happiness.
+It is an important topic for those interested in education, health and sports because of its associations with emotional adjustment, health behaviors (like drug-taking, and unprotected and early sex), the ability to deal with life’s challenges, and general mental health and happiness.

 Of course, the social setting of sports can exclude as well as include.
 There is now compelling evidence that boys’ and girls’ experiences of sports can be markedly different, and this can affect the contribution they can make to there self-esteem of players.
 Peer acceptance seems to be a significant factor in determining the relationship between sport participation and self-esteem, and girls can be particularly vulnerable to negative judgments.
 Competitive sports often exaggerate difficulties, and studies have found that many ‘feminine’ boys and girls benefit most from non-competitive physical activities.